 If you own a dog, you are responsible for keeping your dog in a suitable enclosure.
 You are also responsible for keeping your dog under effective control when you are out in public areas.

-There were about 570 dog attacks reported last year in our city.
+Hundreds of dog attacks are reported and investigated in our city each year.
 To help prevent dog attacks, please make sure that you:

 - check your fence and shut your gate – your dog should not be able to go over, under or through your fence or gate